 Does Arizona Recognize

-to Same-Sex Divorce?
+What Issues are Unique to Same-Sex Divorce?

 Many same-sex couples were living as married couples long before they were allowed to legally marry.
 When the court deals with any divorce, decisions regarding property division, spousal support, and other issues hinge on the date the marriage began.
 This can be a problem for mixed-sex couples who lived together for a period of time prior to making the union official, but it’s certainly a problem for same-sex couples.
 After all, they were not allowed to legally wed until 2014 in Arizona so delaying the formality was not their choice.
 Nonetheless, the brevity of their marriage may be held against one or both spouses.